 As much as quantitative metrics like grades, test scores, and extracurriculars matter, today, schools prefer a more holistic approach to getting a student admitted.

 Universities are equally if not more interested in who you are as a person than who you appear to be on paper.
-Meaning, you will not only need to have a good personality but be good at being able to put it across.
+This means, you will not only need to have a good personality but be good at being able to put it across.
 This is where Common App comes to be of your service.

 Quick Tips on Common App Essays